|Study location||Canada, Ontario, Barrie|

 |Nominal duration||1 year/ 3 semesters, includes 1 field placement|

-The fees shown here are estimates only for and are subject to change.
-The above fee includes tuition (CA$22,500), health insurance and ancillary fees.
+The displayed fee is for the 2022-2023 academic year and is subject to change.
+The fee covers and includes tuition (CA$15,450), health insurance, and other ancillary charges.

 |Registration fee||CA$400 one-time